 Don't take risks

 Now is not the time to be taking unnecessary risks.
 Know your limits and stick to the places you know best.
 If you choose to venture into areas you are unfamiliar with, especially uplands and other wild areas, it is imperative that you are a competent self-navigator skilled at using a printed map and compass.
 If you rely exclusively on a GPS device for navigation, you are not a competent self-navigator.
 In terms of physical fitness, unless you are an elite athlete, be content with maintaining your fitness rather than progressing it for the time being.

-Ireland's Mountain Rescue Teams (MRTs) will always aim to provide a 24/7/366 service.
+Ireland's Mountain Rescue Teams (MRTs) will always aim to provide their services 24 hours a day, seven days a week.
 However, the MRTs will be required to implement special measures during the ongoing crisis in order to protect themselves and the wider population from the virus.
 Bear in mind that attended responses to call-outs might only be limited to those which involve serious injuries and that those responses could take longer as a result of the additional safety measures.
 In the case of less serious injuries, the responding MRT may choose to advise you over the phone how best to treat yourself.
 They may also recommend that you wait on the hill for weather conditions to improve or until morning if you have lost your bearings.
 MRTs now have the necessary Personal Protective Equipment (PPE) and procedures in place to allow them to respond to call-outs.
 However, be aware that MRTs may recommend a temporary stoppage of hillwalking and mountaineering activities during times of heightened restrictions.

 To minimise the risk of spreading the virus, MRTs have discontinued some of their usual fundraising activities (e.g. walking events and street collections).
 We encourage all walkers to consider supporting these vital volunteers during this time by making online donations.
 Click here for links to all the Mountain Rescue Ireland team websites.